 - Vegan Cheesecake

-There are lots of different flavors, sauce, and toppings that can be added to any of the above cheesecakes, and I believe it would be impossible to say that any one of the cheesecakes is the best.
+There are lots of different flavors, sauces, and toppings that can be added to any of the above cheesecakes, and I believe it would be impossible to say that any one of the cheesecakes is the best.
 You should go ahead and make a comprehensive list and begin making each one, and you can decide for yourself.
 Please let us know what you come up with!

 How to make the Basque Burnt Cheesecake